leticia/leticia/README.md

-Hi, Leticia here!
+Hello, Leticia here! 👋

-- I’m a Biomedical Informatics student and software developer from Brazil 📚 👩‍💻 🇧🇷
+I’m a Biomedical Informatics undergrad student (UFCSPA) and software developer from Brazil looking to collaborate on projects related to Bioinformatics. 💻 🧬 🇧🇷

-- I’m looking to collaborate on anything related to Bioinformatics, Epidemiological Surveillance and data analysis, in general 📈

-- I’m interested in Public Health and next-gen Government Technology 🏥 🏛️

-- My favorite areas in Health are Genetics, Epidemiology and Immunology (it's a *lot* to study) 🧬
+My favorite areas in Health are Genetics, Immunology and Women's Health (it's a *lot* to study).
+My goal is to study Immunogenetics in endometriosis, applying Bioinformatics approaches. 🧪🔬

-- I'm perfecting my Python and R skills and trying to find time to learn Julia 🌱

-- I worked in both private and public sectors, in different Technology domains 💻
+I'm also a software developer with a background in both public and private sectors.
+I'm familiar with Python, Ruby, Shell Scripting, different programming paradigms and tools.
+Always open to collaborate on meaningful projects at the intersection of Biology and Technology. 👩‍💻

+Some other interests of mine:

+- Public Health and next-gen Government Technology 🏥 🏛️
+- Statistics and Mathematics in the context of Machine Learning (I'm afraid I cannot say I'm gifted at these areas) 📈 📊
+- Epistemology 🌱

 I'm not a heavy social media user, but, if you feel the need to contact me, you can do it at [hi@lele.rocks](mailto:hi@lele.rocks) - it's an email, I know. 📬